 While Russia’s cyber warfare apparatus employs a broad spectrum of methodologies, many of their efforts can be sorted into one of three categories:

-Headlines following the 2016 presidential election about the possibility of Trump colluding with the Russian government to get elected created a polarized political atmosphere.
+Headlines following the 2016 presidential election about the possibility of Trump colluding with the Russian government to win the election created a polarized political atmosphere.
 Like Benghazi for the previous administration, the shadow of potential fault loomed so large overhead that some within the political debate lost track of the original issue in favor of partisan bickering.
 Those with their eye on the ball, however, have already begun seeing the same influence campaign at work leading up to midterm elections next year.

 In an interview with Fox News earlier this week, Tillerson explained that the United States is still in no position to stop Russian meddling with the democratic election process.